mesarcik/mesarcik.github.io/_posts/2021-12-08-blog-post-simclr.md

 In this section I define my pytorch based implementation of SimCLR.

 **3.1 Data Augmentation**
 The data augmentations are implemented using `torchvision.transforms`.
-Here we define the augmentations as specified by the appendices of the SimCLR paper, these being
+Here we define the augmentations as specified by the appendices of the SimCLR paper:

+- Randomly cropping and re-sizing to original dimensions
+- Randomly flipping horizontally
+- Applying a colour jitter, this is applying randomly with a probability of 0.8
+- Finally we change some images to gray scale with a probability of 0.2 and apply a Gaussian blur to 50% of the data.

+The implementation of this can be seen below:

 ```python
 from torchvision import transforms